Evaluating the Vulnerability of Hiding Techniques in Cyber-Physical Systems Against Deep Learning-Based Side-Channel Attacks

 Listed in

 (1) Background: Side-channel attacks (SCAs) exploit unintended information leakage to compromise cryptographic security.
-In cyber-physical systems (CPSs), embedded systems are inherently constrained by limited resources, which restricts the implementation of complex countermeasures.
-Traditional countermeasures such as hiding techniques attempt to obscure power consumption patterns, but deep learning models have challenged their effectiveness.
-This study evaluates the vulnerability of dummy power traces against deep learning-based SCAs.
-(2) Methods: A power trace dataset was generated using a QEMU and GDB-based simulation environment, integrating dummy traces to obfuscate execution signatures.
-Deep learning models—RNN, Bi-RNN, and MLP—were employed to assess classification accuracy.
-(3) Results: The models trained with dummy traces achieved higher classification accuracy, with the MLP model reaching 97.81% accuracy and an F1-score of 97.77%.
-Despite the added complexity, deep learning models effectively distinguished real and dummy traces, revealing limitations in existing hiding techniques.
-(4) Conclusions: These findings highlight the need for adaptive countermeasures against AI-driven SCAs.
-Future research should explore dynamic obfuscation techniques, adversarial training, and broader cryptographic algorithm evaluations.
-This study underscores the urgency of evolving security paradigms to counteract AI-powered attacks.
+In cyber-physical systems (CPSs), embedded systems are inherently constrained by limited resources, restricting the implementation of complex countermeasures.
+Traditional countermeasures, such as hiding techniques, attempt to obscure power consumption patterns; however, their effectiveness has been increasingly challenged.
+This study evaluates the vulnerability of dummy power traces against deep learning-based SCAs (DL-SCAs).
+(2) Methods: A power trace dataset was generated using a simulation environment based on Quick Emulator (QEMU) and GNU Debugger (GDB), integrating dummy traces to obfuscate execution signatures.
+DL models, including a Recurrent Neural Network (RNN), a Bidirectional RNN (Bi-RNN), and a Multi-Layer Perceptron (MLP), were used to evaluate classification performance.
+(3) Results: The models trained with dummy traces achieved high classification accuracy, with the MLP model reaching 97.81% accuracy and an F1-score of 97.77%.
+Despite the added complexity, DL models effectively distinguished real and dummy traces, highlighting limitations in existing hiding techniques.
+(4) Conclusions: These findings highlight the need for adaptive countermeasures against DL-SCAs.
+Future research should explore dynamic obfuscation techniques, adversarial training, and comprehensive evaluations of broader cryptographic algorithms.
+This study underscores the urgency of evolving security paradigms to defend against artificial intelligence-powered attacks.